santhosh9528/HR-Analytics-PowerBI-Dashboard/README.md

 ---

-# 📊 Dashboard 1 – HR Overview Dashboard
+# 📊 HR Overview Dashboard

 The **HR Overview Dashboard** provides a high-level view of the organization's workforce.

-It helps management understand the overall employee population and workforce distribution using interactive KPIs and visualizations.
+It helps management understand overall employee information and workforce distribution using interactive KPIs and visualizations.

 ### Analysis Includes